New designer De Sarno showcases minimalist glamour for Gucci debut

 By Elisa Anzolin and Mimosa Spencer

-MILAN, Sept 22 (Reuters) - Gucci's new creative director Sabato De Sarno sent out a glamorous, skin-baring lineup of minimalist designs for his first fashion show on Friday, a highly anticipated debut which owner Kering hopes will help revive sales at its flagship brand.
+MILAN, Sept 22 (Reuters) - Gucci's new designer Sabato De Sarno sent out a glamorous, skin-baring lineup of minimalist designs for his first fashion show on Friday, drawing praise for a highly anticipated debut which owner Kering hopes will help revive sales at its flagship brand.

-Models filed down a darkened, concrete runway at the label's Milan headquarters, a former aircraft factory, parading short shorts paired with suit jackets, jewel-encrusted garments and tank tops with plunging neck lines.
+Models filed down a darkened, concrete runway at the label's Milan headquarters, a former aircraft factory, parading short shorts paired with suit jackets, strapless mini-dresses, trim sweatshirts and tank tops with plunging neck lines.

+De Sabato "knows what we need in the moment, clean luxe sportswear that isn't cheeky sexy," fashion critic Kenneth Richard, editor in chief of industry publication The Impression, told Reuters.

+Federico Giglio, chief executive and business manager of Italy-based high-end fashion retailer Giglio.com said the collection was "a new way to see luxury - wearable without the need for excess, that keeps with the times."

 Friday's catwalk presentation serves as the aesthetic foundation of a broad reset of the French group's prized label -- key to creating buzz and reigniting sales, even if the new designs won't hit stores until early next year.